ajchen97/data-analysis-and-visualization-projects/covid-data-project/data_exploration_queries.md

 |Afghanistan|2020-01-11|           |        0|            |  41128772|
 |Afghanistan|2020-01-12|           |        0|            |  41128772|

-**1. What is the total number of cases versus the total number of deaths and the percentage of deaths?**
+**1. What is the total number of cases versus the total number of deaths in each country and the percentage of deaths?**

-This shows the likelihood of dying if you contract covid in your country.
+The percentage shows the likelihood of dying if you contract covid in your country.
 ```sql

 ```

-**2. What is the total number of cases versus the population and the percentage of infection**
+**2. What is the total number of cases versus the population in each country and the percentage of infection?**

 This shows what percentage of the population is infected with Covid.
 ```sql